typedb/typedb-docs/05-running-typedb-cluster/02-kubernetes.md

 helm install typedb-cluster vaticle/typedb-cluster --set "exposed=true,encrypted=true,domain=<domain-name>"
 ```

 After the deployment has been completed, we need to configure these URL addresses to correctly point to the servers.
-This can be done by configuring the `A record` of all the servers in your trusted DNS provider:
+This can be done by configuring the `A record` (for IPs) or `CNAME record` (for hostnames) of all the servers in your trusted DNS provider:

 ```
-typedb-cluster-0.typedb-cluster.example.com => public IP of typedb-cluster-0 service
+typedb-cluster-0.typedb-cluster.example.com => public IP/hostname of typedb-cluster-0 service
-typedb-cluster-1.typedb-cluster.example.com => public IP of typedb-cluster-1 service
+typedb-cluster-1.typedb-cluster.example.com => public IP/hostname of typedb-cluster-1 service
-typedb-cluster-2.typedb-cluster.example.com => public IP of typedb-cluster-2 service
+typedb-cluster-2.typedb-cluster.example.com => public IP/hostname of typedb-cluster-2 service
 ```

 #### Deploying a Public Cluster (Minikube)